neur0map/docrawl/README.md

 - Location: `<output_root>/.docrawl_cache` (sled key–value store).
 - Purpose: persist the visited set across runs so re‑runs don’t re‑fetch unchanged URLs.
 - If the cache cannot be opened (e.g., read‑only filesystem), crawling proceeds with in‑memory dedupe only; Markdown output still works.
+- Frontier persistence for resume: the crawler stores pending URLs in the cache.
+Use `--resume` to continue from where you left off (e.g., after `--timeout-minutes` or Ctrl‑C).
+If you don’t use `--resume`, the persisted frontier is cleared at the start and new seeds are used.

 ## Development and Testing